The History of Key Lime Pie: From Florida Keys to Your Kitchen

 The best version I’ve tried from a meal service: Home Chef’s Key lime pie cups in summer 2025.
 They used real lime zest, which added back some of the aromatic complexity that bottled juice loses.
 Still not Key limes, still baked, still a modern interpretation.
 But better than most.

-If you want the real thing: You have to make it yourself with actual Key limes (Mexican limes or Key limes. same species, different names).
+If you want the real thing: You have to make it yourself with actual Key limes (Mexican limes and Key limes are the same species, just different names).
 Or visit Key West and eat it at a place that still makes it the old way.
 Kermit’s Key Lime Shoppe does a version close to the original.
 Blue Heaven in Bahama Village does meringue-topped with fresh Key limes.
 That’s the real deal.

 Why This Pie Matters (And Why Meal Kits Get It Wrong)